milanvdmaaten/portfolio/content/blog/ns/index.md

   - type: textBlock
     body: When NS designers drag the 'Step Indicator' component on their canvas they have the possibility to adjust the component to their needs.
-They can switch the property 'Label' to 'off'.
-The property 'Steps' can be changed to another amount and the property 'Viewport' can be changed to the value  'Large'.
+They can switch the value of the property 'Label' to 'off'.
+The value of the 'Steps' property can be changed to another amount and the value of the 'Viewport' property can be changed to 'Large'.
   - type: imagesBlock
     size: small
     carrousel: false